erikwestlund/soar/README.md

 The program will return directions on how to incorporate the generated config files into your analysis notebooks and scripts.

+### Status

+You can view all of your current settings and configurations by typing `soar status`.

 ## Package Information